A player's first kill in a new tank is always a hugely satisfying moment.

 A better achievement: Fadin's Medal - being able to kill the last enemy with your very last shell

-Attaining the Pascucci's Medal is a Once in a Blue Moon achievement: first, you must be in a battle where there are at least three artillery units on the enemy's side; and two, you must kill at least three of them.
+Attaining the Pascucci's Medal is a rare achievement: first, you must be in a battle where there are at least three artillery units on the enemy's side; and two, you must kill at least three of them.
 Getting that in a light tank is relatively easy; getting it in a heavy tank is another, but it will leave a very wide grin on the player if it happens.
 There's also awards for four and five artillery kills, five being the hard cap for artillery per team.

 A few epic medals are obtained by taking out opponents that are at least two tiers higher than you: Lehväslahio's/Oskin's/Nicols's for 2/3/4 kills in a Medium tank, Orlik's for three kills in a light tank, and Halonen's for three kills in a tank destroyer.
 All of these medals, as a base requirement, require the player to be one of the weakest tanks on the team and still contributing.